Green your appliances and still have a fabulous kitchen

 - 13% of the energy used in your home is derived from your appliances

 We can find a marriage between form and function, or in this case class and energy efficiency.
 In other words we can have our cake and eat it too.
 The important thing is to consider where to begin.
 The largest user of electricity in your kitchen is your refrigerator, hands down.
 This is the key place to start when finding a style you like with one that is energy efficient.
-For help with that, a quick review of a site like appliance aficionados will help you get the information you need.
 Remember to take into account whether the model is energy star rated and also how much energy it is expected to use per year (all that information is readily available online an in stores).

 Once you have settled on that, simply roll that same style into your other appliances you select for your kitchen (dishwasher, stove, microwave, etc).
 It is still important to look for the energy star label on these other appliances, but really the refrigerator is the elephant in the room, so make sure to get that one right.
 There is no reason that you can’t have a fabulous kitchen that has an added bonus of saving the environment (not to mention some money every month on your utility bills).